stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 one of which comes through my researches in Danish annals concerning the sorcerer, Axel Holm.
 Such a person, indeed, left many traces in folklore and written records; and diligent library sessions, plus conferences with various learned Danes, have shed much more light on his evil fame.
-At present I need say only that the Copenhagen glass-blower&mdash;born in 1612&mdash;was a notorious Luciferian whose pursuits and final vanishing formed a matter of awed debate over two centuries ago.
-He had burned with a desire to know all things and to conquer every limitation of mankind&mdash;to which end he had delved deeply into occult and forbidden fields ever since he was a child.
+At present I need say only that the Copenhagen glass-blower--born in 1612--was a notorious Luciferian whose pursuits and final vanishing formed a matter of awed debate over two centuries ago.
+He had burned with a desire to know all things and to conquer every limitation of mankind--to which end he had delved deeply into occult and forbidden fields ever since he was a child.

-  He was commonly held to have joined a coven of the dreaded witch-cult, and the vast lore of ancient Scandinavian myth&mdash;with its Loki the Sly One and the accursed Fenris-Wolf&mdash;was soon an open book to him.
+  He was commonly held to have joined a coven of the dreaded witch-cult, and the vast lore of ancient Scandinavian myth--with its Loki the Sly One and the accursed Fenris-Wolf--was soon an open book to him.
 He had strange interests and objectives, few of which were definitely known, but some of which were recognized as intolerably evil.
 It is recorded that his two Negro helpers, originally slaves from the Danish West Indies, had become mute soon after their acquisition